 What is Celiac Disease?
 This is an autoimmune disorder that damages your small intestine when you eat gluten, a protein found in wheat, barley, and rye.
 This affects the digestive and is sometimes called celiac sprue or gluten-sensitive enteropathy.

 When someone with celiac disease eats gluten, it triggers an immune reaction in the small intestine.
-The lining of the small intestine is damaged over time, preventing absorption of some nutrients.
-This damage causes weight loss, fatigue, bloating, diarrhea and can lead to a more serious complication.
+The lining of the small intestine is damaged over time, preventing the absorption of some nutrients.
+This damage causes weight loss, fatigue, bloating, and diarrhea and can lead to a more serious complication.

 It is important to note that celiac disease isn’t the same as gluten intolerance or gluten sensitivity.
 Although they have the same symptoms as that of celiac disease, gluten intolerance doesn’t cause damage to the small intestine.

 Celiac disease manifests different symptoms between adults and children.
 When adults with this disease accidentally eat something with gluten, they may experience:

 - nervous system injury (numbness or tingling of hands and feet and imbalance)

 Children with celiac disease have different intestinal problems when they eat foods with gluten, it may include:

 - bloating or belly swelling

 - upset stomach

 When celiac disease keeps the child’s body from absorbing the nutrients it needs, they can have problems like: